-- A. Restraint: Physical intervention or force used to control a student including the use of a restraint device.
-It does not include appropriate use of a prescribed medical, orthopedic, or therapeutic device when used as intended, such as to achieve proper body position, balance, or alignment, or to permit a student to safely participate in activities.
-It does not include use of a seat harness used to safely transport students. - B. School resource officer: A commissioned law enforcement officer who provides law enforcement services and may perform other duties for the district, and is assigned by the employing police department or agency to work in collaboration with the district. - C. School security officer: A classified or contracted school district employee other than a school resource officer who provides security services in the district under the direction of a school administrator. - Behavioral intervention plan: A plan incorporated into a student's Individualized Education Program (IEP), which at a minimum describes: 1)The pattern of behavior that impedes the student's learning or the learning of others; 2)The instruction and/or environmental conditions or circumstances that contribute to the pattern of behavior(s) being addressed by the IEP team; 3)The positive behavioral interventions and supports to: i) reduce the pattern of behavior(s) that impedes the student's learning or the learning of others and increases the student's desired prosocial behaviors: and ii) ensure the consistency of the implementation of the positive behavioral interventions across the student's school-sponsored instruction or activities); and d)The skills that will be taught and monitored as alternatives to challenging behavior(s) for a specific pattern of behavior of the student. - Chemical spray: Pepper spray, OC spray, or other similar chemicals that are used to control a student or limit a student's freedom of movement. - De-escalation: The use of positive behavioral interventions and other district-approved strategies to defuse an individuala student who has lost self-control, is non-compliant or is demonstrating unacceptable behavior.
-These strategies address behavior that is dangerous, disruptive or otherwise impactsimpedes the learning of a student or others. - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote. - E.o_Isolation: Restricting a student alone within a room or any other form of enclosure, from which the student may not leave.
-It does not include a student's voluntary use of a quiet space for self-calming, or temporary removal of a student from himhis or her regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan.
+- Behavioral intervention plan: A plan incorporated into a student's Individualized Education Program (IEP), which at a minimum describes: 1)The pattern of behavior that impedes the student's learning or the learning of others; 2)The instruction and/or environmental conditions or circumstances that contribute to the pattern of behavior(s) being addressed by the IEP team; 3)The positive behavioral interventions and supports to: i) reduce the pattern of behavior(s) that impedes the student's learning or the learning of others and increases the student's desired prosocial behaviors: and ii) ensure the consistency of the implementation of the positive behavioral interventions across the student's school-sponsored instruction or activities); and d)The skills that will be taught and monitored as alternatives to challenging behavior(s) for a specific pattern of behavior of the student. - Chemical spray: Pepper spray, OC spray, or other similar chemicals that are used to control a student or limit a student's freedom of movement. - De-escalation: The use of positive behavioral interventions and other district-approved strategies to defuse a student who has lost self-control, is non-compliant or is demonstrating unacceptable behavior.
+These strategies address behavior that is dangerous, disruptive or otherwise impedes the learning of a student or others. - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote. - Isolation: Restricting a student alone within a room or any other form of enclosure, from which the student may not leave.
+It does not include a student's voluntary use of a quiet space for self-calming, or temporary removal of a student from his or her regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan. - Likelihood of serious harm: A substantial risk that physical harm will be inflicted by a student: - o upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself; - o upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; - upon the property of others, as evidenced by behavior that has caused substantial loss or damage to the property of others; or - o after the student has threatened the physical safety of another and has a history of one or more violent acts. - Physical force: The use of bodily force or physical restriction that substantially immobilizes or reduces the free movement of a student. - Positive behavioral interventions: Strategies and instruction that can be implemented in a strategic manner in order to provide alternatives to challenging behaviors, reinforce desired behaviors, and reduce or eliminate the frequency and severity of challenging